Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

 ## Caveats

-Since we do not have a mechanism for storing this kind of state in the notebook document, reloading the page will close the Javascript-side instances of all comms, but the Kernel-side instances will all remain without their peers.
+Since we do not yet have a mechanism for storing this kind of state in the notebook document, reloading the page will close the Javascript-side instances of all comms, but the Kernel-side instances will all remain without their peers.
 Restarting the Kernel does the same, in reverse.
 Re-sending `comm_open` messages for all extant Comms should re-establish connections, so perhaps there should be an API call on either side that does this.

+Since this is inherently reply-less and asynchronous, one pattern that may be desirable that will not be easily implemented with this architecture is the Kernel asking the Frontend a question and waiting for the response.
+For instance, `raw_input` could not easily be implemented with this architecture, because if the Python call is blocking waiting for a reply, the reply will never come because it is blocking the handler that will receive the reply.